webrtc/webrtc-org/index.md

 <img src="{{ site.baseurl }}/assets/images/webrtc-logo-vert-retro-255x305.png" class="pull-right" style="margin-left: 2em; margin-bottom: .5em;">

-**WebRTC is a free, open software project** that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs.
+**WebRTC is a free, open project** that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs.
 The WebRTC components have been optimized to best serve this purpose.